Basic Medical Science (BMS)

 BMS 9300 Human Gross Anatomy I Credits: 5

-Regional study of the anatomy of the chest, abdomen and pelvis.
-A systematic and regional study of the anatomy of the maxillofacial and anterior neck structures with emphasis on the biomdeical applications of the anatomy studies.
+Regional study of the anatomy of the back, upper limbs, thorax, abdomen, and pelvis with emphasis on the biomedical applications of the anatomy studied.

 BMS 9301 Human Gross Anatomy II Credits: 5